Load testing and inspection of theatre and stage lifting equipment

 - after a complete overhaul or refurbishment.

 - if the equipment has been out of use for a long time.

-Best practices call for people to inspect equipment before using.
-Camstage can help train building staff to do that.
+Best practices call for people to inspect equipment before using it.
+Camstage can help train staff to do that.

 The UK regulations say it is important that the required inspections and testing are done by competent people.
 Camstage belongs to two organizations that help ensure that competency.
 They are PLASA and the Association of British Theatre Technicians (ABBT)